Tomas Martin Etcheverry vs. Casper Ruud: Prediction and Match Betting Odds | China Open

 Tomas Martin Etcheverry vs. Casper Ruud Prediction and Odds

-Based on the moneyline in this match, Casper Ruud has an 80.0% chance to win.
+Based on the moneyline in this match, Casper Ruud has a 78.9% chance to win.

 |Tomas Martin Etcheverry